TwinPush/ios-sdk/readme.md

 Calling `getInbox` after the first successful load will load more pages if any exists.
 To reload from the first page, use `reloadInbox` method.

+#### Alias inbox

+TwinPush also provides a notification inbox based on the user alias instead of the device identifier.
+This way a user can see all the notifications received in any of their devices, even if they were received before installing the applications.

+To use this inbox, simply use `TPAliasInboxViewController` instead of `TPNotificationsInboxViewController`.

+This functionality requires that the alias is assigned before presenting the inbox.
+Users without alias will receive an error when trying to show the alias inbox.

 ### Sending user location

 You can send the location of your users to TwinPush to generate statistics and segment push notification targets by location.